cyxou/firefly-iii-telegram-bot/README.md

 <h1 align="center"><img src="https://github.com/cyxou/firefly-iii-telegram-bot/blob/master/assets/welcome-screen.png?raw=true" alt="screenshot" align="center"/></h1>

+## ⚠ Notice: Limited Firefly III Version Support

+This Telegram bot is developed for use with Firefly III finance manager.
+However, due to time constraints, the support for different Firefly III versions may be limited.

+Please be aware that I may not be able to promptly address issues or developments related to all Firefly III versions.
+Users are encouraged to consider this while using the bot with different versions of Firefly III.

+Your understanding and cooperation are appreciated.
+For the best experience, it's recommended to use this bot with supported Firefly III versions.

+### Version Compatibility

+- Version v2 of this bot has been tested with Firefly III v6.0.30.
+- All other versions of Firefly III might not work properly with this bot.

+Thank you for your understanding.

 ## Setup
 First you'll have to [generate a Telegram Bot token through BotFather](https://core.telegram.org/bots/tutorial#obtain-your-bot-token).
 Once you generate the token, keep it safe.